 The creativity part however goes well beyond finding great solutions for ad hoc problems.
 Top quality retail candidates also have the ability to come up with innovative ideas for your shop window and exciting ways to promote a new product range for example.

-Creativity almost inevitably goes together with flexibility.
-Retail staff needs to possess a great dose of flexibility.
-Not just when it comes to their working hours, although that is an important part of it, but also when it comes to dealing with all sorts of customers and products.
+Creativity almost inevitably goes together with flexibility; retail staff needs to possess a great dose of flexibility.
+Not just when it comes to their working hours, but also when it comes to dealing with all sorts of customers and products.

 So, now that we’ve got a good selection of necessary qualities to look for in a retail candidate, it’s time to actually find these qualities.
 There are many personality assessments out there, DISC, Big 5, MBTI, you name it.

 But from what we’ve seen, the HEXACO personality inventory is the most elaborate out there at the moment.

 Because the HEXACO focusses on 24 different personality traits.
 Think traits like Sincerity, Greed Avoidance, Gentleness and Flexibility for example.